nhs-england-tools/repository-template/docs/Tutorial.md

 The first time you run this it will download and build `python` for you, so you may want to make a cup of tea.
-The version it picks is in the `.tool-version` file at the top level of the template.
+The version it picks is in the `.tool-versions` file at the top level of the template.

-In addition to installing `asdf`, `make config` sets up some `git` commit hooks that will come in handy later.
+`make config` also sets up some `git` commit hooks that will come in handy later.

 Now, the template has given us a `poetry` installation for dependency management.
 There is a configuration option that I recommend you set